Biden brings presidential bid to Elkader with former Democratic nominee Kerry in tow

-This was Biden's first stop in the area with Kerry, who this week endorsed Biden's Democratic presidential nomination bid.
-Biden is one of more than one-dozen Democrats vying for a chance to unseat Trump in November 2020.
+This was Biden’s first stop in the area with Kerry, who this week endorsed Biden’s Democratic presidential nomination bid.
+Biden is one of more than a dozen Democrats vying for a chance to unseat Trump in November 2020.

 Biden’s road ahead is familiar to Kerry, who won Iowa’s first-in-the-nation caucus in 2004.
 Kerry eventually received the Democratic nomination for president, but was unable to defeat then-incumbent George W. Bush.